 So for all these benefits, from the micro to the macro, it's likely business travel is here to stay.
 Despite the availability of technology like Zoom and Skype, the Global Business Travel Association (GBTA) has forecasted that corporate travel spending will be back to its pre-pandemic levels by 2024, a year earlier than expected.

 How can businesses make the most of their corporate travel spending?

 From booking arrangements to managing annual budgets, with the right technology CFOs and travel managers can simplify the entire corporate travel process, saving both time and money for their organizations.

 The easiest way businesses can make their travel more efficient is to speed up the booking process.
 Rather than scrolling through several websites trying to find the lowest price, corporate travelers can gather every element of their itinerary in one simple to use dashboard with a travel management tool.

-With the world's largest inventory, TravelPerk negotiates the best rates in the travel industry, including options with low-cost carriers.
+With an industry-leading inventory, TravelPerk negotiates the best rates in the travel industry, including options with low-cost carriers.
 As TravelPerk users assess their options, they can choose confidently, knowing they receive the lowest price available.

 2. Integrate and automate

 Travel managers can streamline booking arrangements further by integrating corporate travel policies and automating approvals.
 In just two minutes, booking tools can be established that improve employees' experience and free up management for more important tasks.